Airrr17/LoRa_messenger/README.md

 #Blue pill STM32 based 2way communication device.

-You can view received messeges on screen and send with onscreen keyboard.
+You can view received messages on screen and send with onscreen keyboard.

 You will need: